-- 1 tablespoon extra virgin olive oil + more as needed
+- 1 tablespoon extra virgin olive oil, plus more as needed

-- 4 links (12 ounces) smoked andouille sausage, sliced on the bias (cooked Italian or Chorizo sausage may be substituted)
+- 4 links smoked andouille sausage (12 ounces), sliced on the bias

 - 4 cups cremini or shiitake mushrooms, sliced